yopilot/Viga/readme.md

 # Viga Assignment

 ## Overview
-Viga is a comprehensive project that integrates a FastAPI server with a PyQt application and a Blender plugin.
+This is a comprehensive project that integrates a FastAPI server with a PyQt application and a Blender plugin.
 The project aims to manage inventory items and their transformations, providing a seamless interface between the server, desktop application, and Blender.

 ## Project Structure
 - **fastapi_server**: Contains the FastAPI server code.